Skip to main content

 1. The college has sole discretion to determine the placement and presentation of any sign used to name a facility.

-2. If the facility a benefactor funded is an entire building, the benefactor’s name and the college’s name and logo will appear on the exterior of the building.
+2. If the facility a benefactor funded is an entire building, the benefactor’s name, possibly with the college’s name and logo, will appear on the exterior of the building.

 3. If a portion of a facility or a program is named for a benefactor, the college will place the benefactor’s name as close as practicable to the portion of the facility or primary area of the program for which it is named.
-However, it will not be placed on the exterior of the building.
+It may be placed on the exterior of the building.

 4. Corporate logos are not permitted in or on any campus facility except: